EventStore/EventStore/docs/server/quick-start/upgrade-guide.md

 The `/histogram/{name}` endpoint has been removed.

-Any tooling that relies on the histogram endpoint will receive a 404 after when requesting this endpoint after upgrading.
+Any tooling that relies on the histogram endpoint will receive a 404 when requesting this endpoint after upgrading.

 #### Support for v1 PTables has been removed

 Support for extremely old PTables (v1) has been removed.

-This will only affect databases that were created on EventStoreDB versions 3.9.0 and before, and which have not upgraded their PTables since EventStoreDB version 3.9.0.
+This will only affect databases created on EventStoreDB version 3.9.0 and before, and which have not upgraded their PTables since EventStoreDB version 3.9.0.

-PTables are automatically upgraded when they are merged, or when the PTables are rebuilt.
-So if your EventStoreDB has been running for some time on a version greater than 3.9.0, then you are unlikely to be affected by this change.
+PTables are automatically upgraded when merged or when the PTables are rebuilt.
+So, if your EventStoreDB has been running for some time on a version greater than 3.9.0, then you are unlikely to be affected by this change.

-If 32bit PTables are present we detect them on startup and exit.
-If this happens, you can use a version between v3.9.0 and v24.10.0 to upgrade the PTables, or rebuild the index.
+If 32bit PTables are present, we detect them on startup and exit.
+If this happens, you can use a version between v3.9.0 and v24.10.0 to upgrade the PTables or rebuild the index.

 #### Otel Exporter commercial plugin configuration changes

-The configuration for this plugin is now nested in the `EventStore` subsection for consistency with the other plugins.
-Additionally, this plugin used to be configured via JSON or environment variables, and can now additionally be configured directly in the server main config.
+The configuration for this plugin is now nested in the `EventStore` subsection to ensure consistency with the other plugins.
+Additionally, this plugin used to be configured via JSON or environment variables, but it can now be configured directly in the server's main configuration.

-For example an old JSON configuration file could look like this:
+For example, an old JSON configuration file could look like this:

 ```json
 {